 “The tradition of giving and receiving unwanted gifts is a reliable part of the holiday season; thus, return policies play a critical role in holiday purchases,” states the NRF in its 2017 Holiday Planning Playbook.
 The humor of that statement may not have been deliberate, but it’s true.

 Face it: You’re likely to give or receive an unwanted gift this year.
 “Generous and transparent” return policies that de-risk purchases also make sales more likely.

 Get your marketing ducks in a row well before the holidays.
-Make sure there’s a convenient, online catalog on your site for pre-shoppers and advertise promotions well in advance.
+Make sure your site’s a convenient online catalog for pre-shoppers, and advertise promotions well in advance.
 According to NRF, more than half of all customers begin researching holiday purchases in October or earlier.
 Including links to review sites with your product descriptions will help guide the customer to a decision and make sales more likely.

 Stay top-of-mind using the social media platforms most popular with your customers.
 That varies by demographic, so know whether your customers’ platform of choice is Instagram, Pinterest, or Facebook.
 Then focus your efforts proportionately.

-The majority of holiday shoppers now report wanting wish lists, modeled after wedding and baby registries, to help with holiday gift buying.
+Most holiday shoppers now report wanting wish lists modeled after wedding and baby registries to help with holiday gift buying.
 More and more retailers are following suit.
 As with other marketing practices like transparent return policies and conveniently linking products to consumer review sites, this makes people more confident in their purchases.

 These practices collectively make sales more likely by reducing demands on the customer’s time and attention.

 Modern, Cloud-based Point-of-Sale Systems will Soon be Indispensable—if they aren’t already